wpmetabox/docsv2/docs/tutorials/displaying-featured-posts-with-wp-grid-builder.md

 ![Choose the card styles you want to display for the post as Featured Restaurant](https://i.imgur.com/IWRqW5y.png)

-## Step 5: Display the grid on the frontend
+## Displaying the grid on the frontend

 Let’s edit the homepage with Elementor.